Ritika800/User-Dashboard/README.md

 <br> 2.
 POST /api/users → Add a new user </br>
 <br> 3.
 DELETE /api/users/:id → Delete a user </br>

-**Since no database is used, the data is stored in memory and will be lost when the server restarts.**
+<br> Since no database is used, the data is stored in memory and will be lost when the server restarts. </.br>

 **Frontend Components**
 <br> 1.
 UserList → Displays the list of users. </br>